Fuligo septica: Human pathogenicity

 The species is known to trigger episodes of asthma and allergic rhinitis in susceptible people.

 Model of RNA processing

 Introns are sections of DNA that must be properly cleaved, digested and processed prior to rendering functional mRNAs for protein synthesis.
 Because it has a large number of group I introns, F. septica is used as a model to understand the processing and evolution of RNA.

+Medicinal and culinary use

+There are some reports of its use as medicine (to treat boils) or as food.